Hamilton Correctional Institution

-The Hamilton Correctional Institution is a state prison for men located in Jasper, Hamilton County, Florida, owned and operated by the Florida Department of Corrections.
-This facility has a mix of security levels, including minimum, medium, and close, and houses adult male offenders.
-Hamilton first opened in 1987 and has a maximum capacity of 1177 prisoners.
+The Hamilton Correctional Institution (HAMCI) is a state prison for men located in Jasper, Hamilton County, Florida, owned and operated by the Florida Department of Corrections.
+This facility has a mix of security levels, including minimum, medium, and close.
+Hamilton first opened in 1987 and has a maximum capacity of 1,257 prisoners.

-The adjacent Hamilton Annex opened in 1995 with a maximum capacity of 1408 inmates.
+The adjacent Hamilton Annex opened in 1995 with a maximum capacity of 1,551 inmates.